kohlhofer/Crossings/chapters/chapter-07.md

 She shakes her head, dismissing the comment.
 "Coffee's not much," she says.
 "But it's hot."

-Brother Calvin watches from the church window, his face visible through the glass.
-His frown deepens as he observes the scene.
-His hand rests on the window frame, his knuckles white with pressure.
-He does not come outside, but his disapproval is clear.
+Brother Calvin appears at the church window, his figure visible through the glass.
+He observes the scene below, then steps back into the shadows.
+His presence lingers even when he is no longer visible.

 Ada ignores the watching eyes, settling herself on the step beside Josiah.
 She does not speak, but her presence is a comfort.
 The morning grows lighter, and the town begins to stir.
 A rooster crows in the distance, and smoke rises from a chimney across the square.